demisto/content/Packs/CybleEventsV2/Integrations/CybleEventsV2/README.md

 ### cyble-vision-fetch-alerts

 ***
-Fetch Incident event alerts based on the given parameters.
-Alerts would have multiple events grouped into one based on specific service type.
-So user would see in few cases more events than the limit provided.
+Fetch alerts based on the given parameters.
+The alerts would have multiple events grouped into one, based on a specific service type.
+This way the user will see, in some cases, more events than the limit provides.

 #### Base Command